This article covers frequently asked questions pertaining to the Immunet Protect Free.

 |K7 Total Security 2010||Windows XP SP3 / Vista SP1 / Windows 7||32/64|

-Most likely you can yes.
-However, if your package is not listed here in this FAQ we would ask that you mail us at email@example.com and ask us before you install.
-We'll let you know if we are aware of any issues with the product in question.
+Most likely you can, yes.
+However, if your package is not listed here in the FAQ, we would ask that you post to the support forum before you install.
+There we will let you know if we are aware of any issues with the product in question.

 Unofficially Supported Products are products that users have indicated work for them but that have not been tested by Immunet.
 In some cases, Immunet has received mixed reports regarding functionality issues.
 Generally, Immunet advises users to use Officially Supported Products with Immunet products, in order to avoid experiencing unexpected (and unwanted) results when using products that Immunet has not yet tested and do not currently support.